Suzanne Segal: Experience with depersonalization disorder

 After her initial break, Segal sought to determine what had happened to her and consulted various psychologists and psychiatrists.
 Though some had no clear explanation for the experience, one labelled it depersonalization disorder, stating "I don't know what else it could be but symptoms of depersonalization".
 Segal went on to read up on depersonalization, derealization, and dissociation, finding some related to her experience but none were a perfect fit and they ultimately failed to capture the sensation of lacking a self in conjunction with normal, or even improved functioning.

 Segal's story was profiled in the 2006 book Feeling Unreal: Depersonalization Disorder and the Loss of the Self by Daphne Simeon and Jeffrey Abugel.
 It was suggested for a book review in The Journal of the American Psychological Association that rather than representing depersonalization, Segal's experiences may represent a dissociative disorder.

-The 2011 book Stranger to My Self: Inside Depersonalization; the Hidden Epidemic by Jeffrey Abugel contextualized Segal's experience as following: "Sometimes, however, even a person well-versed in eastern philosophy may find themselves depersonalized in a way that seems to be anything but part of the road to enlightenment."
-Stranger noted that Segal's reportedly sudden depersonalization experience was part of a longer—possibly compulsive—history of searching for and at times experiencing that phenomenon:

-As a young girl, Segal would sometimes repeat her own name in her head over and over.
-Eventually, "a threshold was crossed and the identity, as that name, broke like a ship released suddenly from its mooring to float untethered on the ocean waves... she felt empty...
-The person to whom that name referred was probably an illusion, no identity as that name."
-Then came fear, eventually followed by a return to normalcy.
-But the compulsion to do the same thing once again always returned.
-Many people with DPD have cited similar early life incidents.
-They may involve repeating words until they lose their meaning, or looking intently in the mirror until an overwhelming sense of strangeness emerges.
-Usually these episodes pass, are forgotten, and remain in the realm of youthful mind games.